httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 # Security Considerations

-When receiving an request or response that asks for incremental forwarding, intermediaries might reject the request due to security concerns.
+When receiving a request or response that asks for incremental forwarding, intermediaries might reject the request due to security concerns.
 The following subsections explore typical scenarios under which the intermediaries might reject requests.